While it would be easy to overcomplicate this topic, it boils down to some key points and a basic understanding of the financial institution’s world.

 Banks and credit unions are really good at “banking” – lending money and collateralizing loans.
 By their very business and nature, they are generally risk adverse.

 The biggest fear banks and credit unions have in considering an investment program for the clients/members is “brand” risk.
-What if the advisor runs off with someone’s money and they get blamed?
+What if the financial professional runs off with someone’s money and they get blamed?

 Banks have clients or customers and credit unions have members.